sut-ai/notes/notebooks/10_bayesian_networks_sampling/index.md

 hence, the sampling procedure is consistent with the joint distribution.

 It is apparent that this algorithm is faster than its exact counter-parts.
-Since we have the joint distribution, we can calculate the probability of any event.
+Since we can sample the joint distribution, we can approximate the probability of any event.
 However, in the case of conditional probabilities, it's more efficient not to consider samples inconsistent with the evidence.
 This brings us to the idea of rejection sampling.

 # Rejection Sampling